Hidden Cyclades Islands 2026: 7 Escapes Most Tourists Never Find

 7-Day Quiet Hop

-Nights 1–2: Milos (via flight to Milos or ferry) Nights 3–5: Folegandros Nights 6–7: Sikinos Return: Via Santorini, fly out
+Nights 1–2: Milos (fly in or take a ferry) Nights 3–5: Folegandros Nights 6–7: Sikinos Return: Connect through Santorini and fly out.

 10-Day Deep Hidden